Cyber-Duck/Cyber-Duck.github.io/_posts/2016-08-16-the-dreaded-trying-to-get-property-of-non-object.markdown

+---
+layout: post
+title:  "The dreaded Trying to get property of non-object"
+date:   2016-08-16 12:30:00
+author: david
+comments: true
+---

 So at Cyber-Duck we like to use the excellent [Blade Extensions](http://robin.radic.nl/blade-extensions/index.html) which add various helpful features to Blade.

 Unfortunately at present there's a bug in the package.
 Typically it manifests itself as error message